rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 !!! warning "For Rocky Linux 9.0"

     `lsyncd` has been fully tested in Rocky Linux 9.0, and will work as expected.
-In order to get all of the needed dependencies installed, however, you will need to enable an additional repository:
+To get all of the needed dependencies installed, however, you will need to enable an additional repository:

     ```
     dnf config-manager --enable crb
     ```

-    Doing this in 9 before the next steps will allow you to finish the build without backtracking.
+   Doing these nine steps before the following steps will allow you to finish the build without backtracking.

 Here are the dependencies needed for `lsyncd`: